rbiggs/chocolatechip/chocolatechip/chocolatechip.markdown

 ##Function: $.enclose

-Method to capitalize the first letter of a words in a string.
+Method to enclose one method inside another.
 This method is attached directly to the $ object.

 **Syntax:**

-    $.enclose(function, enclosure);
+    $.enclose(function, function);

 **Parameters:**

-- function:function A function to enclose.
+(The first function is the one to be enclosed, the second, the function that will enclose it.)

-- function:function A function with which to enclose.
+- function: The function to  be enclosed.
+- function: The function that will enclose it.

 **Returns:**